MichaelHoste/tetris-react/README.md

 app.stage.addChild(obj);
 ```

-But then, I realized that if you look close enough, Tetris is not really a "continuous" game with a classic game loop at 60FPS.
+And then, I realized that if you look close enough, Tetris is not really a "continuous" game with a classic game loop at 60FPS.
 It's more of a discrete game where each redraw is only triggered by:

  * A tick of the clock (at first, one tick is about 0.8s but it speeds up with the difficulty).